glowsplint/polygons/go/README.md

 1. We can discard the values of earlier nodes once they are no longer required
 2. Function-level optimisation to ensure we allocate on the stack instead of the heap.
 3. Using goroutines to speed up processing by saturating available cores
-4. Using bottom-up dynamic programming and avoiding the recursion limit
-5. Using symmetry to reduce duplicate calculations
+4. Using symmetry to reduce duplicate calculations
-6. Reduce type conversions
+5. Reduce type conversions

 # Using float64 vs Decimal struct